Registration at UW

 Access students attend classes on an audit basis as a non-matriculated student.
 As an auditor, you may not participate in class discussions, take tests, or submit papers.
 You may register for all courses except English 100, 101, 102, Math 098, UW Professional & Continuing Education, Distance Learning, studio, laboratory courses, and honors sections.
 Access students may register in 500 level graduate courses with the approval of the instructor by obtaining an entry code through the department.
 A transcript is not maintained for Access students.
 All Access students register starting the third day of the quarter and may register for up to two weeks after.
 We will not register students any earlier than the third day of the quarter (NOT the third day of the course).
 Please check the Academic Calendar for quarter start dates.

 As an Access student, you may enroll for a maximum of two courses per quarter for the low registration fee of $5.
 This does not include the Technology Fee that allows all registered students to have an email account and use of the computer labs.
-The Technology Fee is charged for all quarters except Summer and is based on the number of registered credits.
 It is approximately $4 per credit that you are registered for.
 For example a student auditing a 5 credit class will pay approximately $25 per quarter with both fees.

 Access students can also create a UWNetID.
 This optional service is a username that allows you to log into computers on campus and have a UW email account while you are enrolled.
 Some courses will need it to access class readings such as courses that use Canvas.
 Please visit MyUW to log in with an existing UWNetID, create a new UWNetID or reset a forgotten password.
 To reset a forgotten password you will need your student number and Private Access Code (PAC).
 While confirming your identity online during this process, please choose 'UW Student' as your status even if you are an employee or alumnus.
 If you don't know or can't remember your student number or PAC, you can contact the Registration Office, 225 Schmitz Hall or call 206-543-8580.